SillyFreak/gsl/docs/source/index.rst

   Note: This may mean customized code is lost!
   It's important to use code versioning or another way of preserving customized code in such situation!
 - The block markers themselves are not preserved from the target file, they are regenerated every time.
+  However, the ``default`` is removed if it's not present in the target file.
-  For example, if the target file contains a block marker ``// <GSL ...>``, and the code generator was changed to output ``/* <GSL ...> */``, the latter will appear in the target file.
+  For example, if the target file contains a block marker ``// <GSL ...>``, and the code generator was changed to output ``/* <default GSL ...> */``, the output will contain ``/* <GSL ...> */``.
-- Blocks in the target file that do not appear in the generated code are discarded, and blocks in the generated code that do not appear in the target file retain the content from the code generator.
+- Blocks in the target file that do not appear in the generated code are discarded, and blocks in the generated code that do not appear or are default in the target file retain the content from the code generator.
-  Only blocks that are both in the target file and in the code generator have their contents preserved.
+  Only blocks that are non-default in the target file and present in the code generator have their contents preserved.
   The position of a block in the generated code is up to the code generator.

 Learn More